lucas-nelson-uiuc/podium/README.md

 # add converters and validators to your fields
-from podium import validators as pv, converters as pc
+from podium_lib import validators as pv, converters as pc

 class CaliforniaHousing(Model):
     latitude: float = Field(